-In my opinion, after understanding flour, knowing what eggs do in baking helps give you a solid base for making your own recipes.
-Not only do they effect flavor, texture, and nutritional value, but they also impact things like structure and moisture.
+In my opinion, after choosing the right flour, knowing what eggs do in baking gives you a solid base for making your own recipes.
+Not only do they affect color, flavor, texture, and nutritional value, but they also impact things like structure and moisture.
 Some things that eggs effect depend greatly on the whole of the recipe, others are fairly consistent across the board.

 What Eggs Do In Baking

 #1.
-How Eggs Effect Structure
+How Eggs Affect Structure

 The proper ratio of flour to fat to sugar to eggs when baking a cake is 1:1:1:1 by weight.

 #2.
-How Eggs Effect Emulsification
+How Eggs Affect Emulsification

 The creaming method is a way of blending together the ingredients for many cookies and cake recipes.
 For it to work correctly, it is important it is to actually follow the instructions and add in your eggs one at a time.
 That step is there to help create an emulsion of fat and water, two things that normally can't combine.

 #3.
-How Eggs Effect Leavening
+How Eggs Affect Leavening

-Most people only think of whipped egg whites as a way of using eggs to effect leavening.
-However, the entire egg is capable of this, but the white are easier to whip in general, which is why you separate eggs for baking recipes.
+Most people only think of whipped egg whites as a way of using eggs for leavening.
+This is because the whites are easier to whip in general, which is why you separate eggs for baking recipes.
 However, the yolks and whites are both capable of creating leavening.
-Just remember, if you do whip your eggs separately of your batter, make sure to fold the eggs or egg white in so as not to crush the air you just worked so hard to whip up.
+Just remember, if you do whip your eggs separately of your batter, make sure to fold the eggs or egg whites in so as not to crush the air you just worked so hard to whip up.
 (Think: angel food cake batter.)

 #4.
-How Eggs Effect Shortening Action
+How Eggs Affect Shortening Action

-While it isn't necessary to use eggs for shortening most baked goods, it can be extremely useful when making one that is light on solid fats, like butter.
-This is why you'll sometimes see recipes that call for lots of egg yolks, but not a lot of egg whites.
+While it isn't necessary to use eggs for shortening it can be extremely useful when making baked goods that are light on solid fats, like butter.
+This is why you'll sometimes see recipes that call for lots of egg yolks, but not egg whites.

 #5.
-How Eggs Effect Moisture
+How Eggs Affect Moisture

 #6.
-How Eggs Effect Color
+How Eggs Affect Color

-However, browning occurs as a result of sugar caramelization and chemical changes caused by heat.
+However, browning occurs primarily as a result of sugar caramelization and chemical changes caused by heat.
 Eggs only help increase browning, they don't cause it.
 They also provide a yellowish tinge to the batter, which is often associated with quality and richness.

 Eggs can also lend color without being part of the mixture, like in an egg wash.
 When used this way, the egg (or part of it) is whisked together with another liquid like milk or water.
 It is then brushed on top of a dough (like pie, or bread) before baking.
 As the dough bakes, the egg browns and gives the crust a beautiful hue that in inviting and enticing.